-The CCTC is not currently following this evidence-based best practice for KC #10:
+The SERDTD is not currently following this evidence-based best practice for KC #10:

-10.1 The treatment court has an advisory committee that includes community members advisory committee (or could alternatively be called a steering committee).
+10.1 The treatment court has an advisory committee that includes community members

+Establish a Local Advisory Committee.
+NPC recommends that the SERDTD work with community partners and the Judiciary to consider ways of developing additional local partnerships, including a regional advisory committee (or could alternatively be called a steering committee).
 This is described above as Level 3, and it is aligned with the Regional Steering Committee expected in Vermont's Policies and Procedures Manual.
-Chittenden is unique in Vermont in terms of the scale and density of potential partners and would benefit from a local advisory group in addition to the state-level group.
-NDCI offers a training on how to identify and host an advisory board that offers strategies on how to engage members, analyze discussion content, and obtain useful results.9
+As a regional program serving multiple counties, the SERDTD faces logistical challenges bringing community partners and others together to support the program.
+Interviewees discussed the differences between those jurisdictions in terms of population density, politics, infrastructure, and in other important domains.
+According to interviewees, these differences (in addition to geographical distance) challenge the development of cross-agency and cross-system collaboration.
+Nonetheless, creating this collaborative group and utilizing virtual meeting platforms to bridge physical distance could significantly strengthen the SERDTD.
+This would create deeper partnerships, co-training opportunities, and allow for more frequent communication.
+NDCI offers a training on how to identify and host an advisory board that offers strategies on how to engage members, analyze discussion content, and obtain useful results.